Back to blog

 Similar Developments in California

 Amazon has appealed the citations and continues to maintain that it does not use fixed quotas, instead relying on peer-based performance evaluations that employees can review with managers.
+[Source]

-This case illustrates how similar transparency requirements are being interpreted and enforced in another major state — highlighting the importance of clear communication about performance expectations nationwide.
+This case illustrates how similar transparency requirements are being interpreted and enforced in another major state—highlighting the importance of clear communication about performance expectations nationwide.

-Breaking Down the Bigger Picture and the Agenda
+Breaking Down the Bigger Picture

-At SYR1 and similar facilities, reported injury rates have been elevated in past years (e.g., around 11 per 100 full-time workers in 2022 data from some analyses).
-While Amazon disputes interpretations and continues safety efforts, the emphasis on output remains central to operations.
+While Amazon disputes certain interpretations of the data and continues safety efforts, the emphasis on output remains central to operations.
 High-volume throughput helps control costs and supports rapid delivery—but critics argue it can create moving targets that feel undisclosed until discipline arises.

 The WWPA and similar laws in other states exist precisely because lawmakers saw a need for balance: protecting workers while allowing businesses to operate.
 Transparency helps everyone understand the rules and reduces preventable strain.